What are Kansas state income tax and unemployment insurance rates in 2026?

 New hire reporting is due within 20 days of hire date, submitted through KansasEmployer.gov.
 The state also accepts Form W-4 mailed or faxed to the Kansas New Hire Directory.
 Employees returning after a gap of 60 or more consecutive days count as new hires for reporting purposes.
 There is no monetary penalty for late reporting in Kansas, though the obligation is statutory under federal and state law.

 Kansas has no state-level overtime pay exemption at present.
-The Alabama-style overtime deduction did not make it into Kansas law.
+A similar overtime deduction did not make it into Kansas law.
 Federal FLSA overtime rules (1.5x for FLSA non-exempt employees over 40 hours per week) apply statewide without modification.
-A Teamed country specialist monitors Kansas legislative changes and flags anything that affects your payroll before it takes effect.
+For more on how Kansas handles overtime, see the Kansas wage, overtime, and meal-break guide.
+A real HR and legal expert with deep local employment-law expertise monitors Kansas legislative changes and flags anything that affects your payroll before it takes effect.

 Source: Kansas Department of Labor, New Hire Reporting (verified 30th May 2026)